Ruth Warrick: Early life and career

 In the 1950s, she befriended soap opera executives Irna Phillips and Agnes Nixon.
 Warrick became a cast member on the soap opera The Guiding Light, playing Janet Johnson, R.N. from 1953 to 1954.

-Phillips was impressed by Warrick's performance and hired her for her new soap opera, As the World Turns when the show debuted in 1956.
+Phillips was impressed by Warrick's performance and hired her for her new soap opera, As the World Turns, which debuted in 1956.
 Her character, Edith Hughes, was madly in love with a married man, Jim Lowell.
 Phillips wanted the characters to live happily ever after, but Procter & Gamble, which owned the show, demanded that the characters not endorse adultery, so Jim "died".
-She stayed on the show until 1960.
+Warrick worked on the show until 1960.

 From 1959 to 1960, she understudied for Una Merkel and (future All My Children co-star) Eileen Herlie in the Broadway musical, Take Me Along.
 During the 1961-62 television season, she starred in Father of the Bride television series.
 Then, in 1965, she joined the cast of the primetime serial, Peyton Place, playing Hannah Cord.
 While there had been primetime serials before (such as One Man's Family), none previously had enjoyed the phenomenal success of Peyton Place.
-Warrick received an Emmy Award nomination for her work on this show in 1967, the same year she left the show.
+Warrick received an Emmy Award nomination for her work on this serial in 1967, the same year that she left the show.

 In 1969, she made her last major film, The Great Bank Robbery.
 During this time, Agnes Nixon had been moving up the daytime television ranks.
 She had created her own show, One Life to Live, in 1968.
 ABC approved her new show, All My Children, in 1969.

 All My Children

 When All My Children debuted on January 5, 1970, Warrick was among the contracted cast, playing Pine Valley's imperious matriarch Phoebe Tyler (the character's full name via her marriages would eventually be Phoebe English Tyler Wallingford Matthews Wallingford).
-The show was an instant hit and Phoebe became a popular character.
-While her role was originally that of a serious society snob concerned mainly with keeping her family's name at the top of the town's social register, she later began to add much humor into the role, especially when her character, separated from her husband of many years, began having an affair with a phony professor Langley Wallingford, and eventually married him.
+The show was an instant hit, and Phoebe became a popular character.
+While her role was originally that of a serious society snob concerned mainly with keeping her family's name at the top of the town's social register, Warrick later began to add much humor into the role, especially when her character, separated from her husband of many years, began having an affair with phony professor Langley Wallingford, and eventually married him.
 Warrick received Daytime Emmy Award nominations in 1975 and 1977.

-Due to health problems, actor Louis Edmonds, who portrayed Warrick's All My Children husband, left the show in 1995.
+Due to health problems, actor Louis Edmonds, who portrayed Warrick's husband, left the show in 1995.
 Combined with Warrick's own health problems, that signaled a reduction in her screen time in the 1990s.

-Warrick broke her hip while on vacation in Greece in 2001 and thenceforth used a wheelchair.
-She had a brief re-emergence in 2002 when Phoebe made a return appearance at a hospital board meeting and later attended a society function with niece Brooke.
+After breaking her hip while on vacation in Greece in 2001, Warrick had to use a wheelchair.
+She had a brief re-emergence in 2002 when her character Phoebe made a return appearance at a hospital board meeting and later attended a society function with niece Brooke.
 Warrick was seldom on screen, but did appear on All My Childrens 35th anniversary show on January 5, 2005.
-This would be Warrick's final screen appearance.
+That was her final screen appearance.
+She died on January 15, 2005.